Michael Howard Award for Hospice Team of the Year

 Find out more about previous winners of the Michael Howard Award for Hospice Team of the Year (formerly named Towergate Hospice Team of the Year Award).

-The Pendleside 'Meals on Wheels' Team
+2023 Winners: The Pendleside 'Meals on Wheels' Team

-St Columba's Hospice Care: Family Support Team
+2022 Winners: St Columba's Hospice Care: Family Support Team

-Over the past 18 months, the team was completely restructured to provide a specialist hospice at home, domiciliary care nursing service for people in their last years and at end of life.
+The Mountbatten Community team underwent huge transformation in an already difficult year.
+It was completely restructured to provide a specialist hospice at home, domiciliary care nursing service for people in their last years and at end of life.

 This is a great example of transformational change, resulting in increase efficiency and a huge positive impact on the community it serves.
 This has been achieved by working differently and more efficiently as a team, using a range of different skill mixes and experiences, rather than by increasing the staff numbers or budget.